 Apartments are a low-cost, high-impact resource in the drive to reduce energy use.
 To better realize potential savings, national energy policy should reflect the uniqueness of the apartment industry, limit reliance on inflexible codes and mandates and support new research, incentive-based strategies and trusted energy and building technology programs.

 Apartments represent a significant opportunity for achieving energy efficiency and furthering public policy goals of energy independence and environmental sustainability.
 By their basic density and design, apartments are inherently energy efficient.
-In fact, according to the U.S. Energy Information Agency, the 17.8 million renter households that live in apartment buildings (5+ units) use 55 percent less energy on a per-household basis than their single-family counterparts.
+In fact, according to the U.S. Energy Information Agency, apartment households use 55 percent less energy on a per-household basis than their single-family counterparts.

 However, with the right energy policies in place, even greater improvements in energy savings through apartments are possible.
 Almost 81 percent of the nation’s stock of apartment buildings (5+ units) was constructed prior to 1990.
 Given this older stock, a recent Harvard University report stated that the energy efficiency of apartments could be economically improved by 30 percent, saving $9 billion in energy costs.